Bevy TLDR

 An Entity on its own holds no data or behavior.
 The actual Entity is just an identifier to find associated components where the real data is stored.

 Each Entity can only have a single Component of each type.
 These components can be added and removed dynamically over the course of the entity's lifetime.
-Everything is stored inside a World and everything is managed by the App.
+Everything is stored inside a World which is managed by an App.

 A good mental model to use is that entities represent a row in an in-memory database, while components are our columns.